ajwills72/about-ajwills72/reviewing.md

 # Reviewing log

-This log was started on 2020-02-10, and is a complete record of my academic reviewing work since that date:
+This log was started on 2020-02-10, and probably has gaps for 2020 after March due to The Event.
+From 2021, I'm aiming to keep it complete:

 ## Journal articles

 - Cognitive Science (1): 2020-03-10

+- Cortex (1): 2021-01-07

 - Journal of Mathematical Psychology (1): 2020-02-10